 A great grandniece of Thomas Edison, Sarah Miller Caldicott has been engaged in creativity and innovation throughout her life.
 Inspired by a family lineage of inventors dating back five generations, Sarah spent the first 15 years of her 25-year career as an executive with Global 500 firms including Quaker Oats/Pepsi and the Helene Curtis subsidiary of Unilever.
 Working with global teams, Sarah spearheaded major innovation initiatives in North America, Europe, and Asia.

-Dedicated to ensuring that America sustains its innovation edge, Sarah spent three years researching Edison’s innovation methods with experts at Rutgers University.
+Concerned that America risks losing its global innovation edge, Sarah spent three years researching Edison’s innovation methods with experts at Rutgers University.
 She co-authored the first book ever written on the subject of Thomas Edison’s world-changing innovation process.
 Entitled Innovate Like Edison: The Five Step System for Breakthrough Business Success, Sarah’s book has been translated into 5 languages and is used as an innovation textbook in graduate and undergraduate programs across the US.

-An award-winning speaker and innovation process expert, Sarah works with organizations that want to bring innovation ti the center of their business practices, accelerating growth and relevance.
-A selected speaker for the popular TEDx series, themes from Sarah’s TEDx speech were recently captured in her ebook, Inventing the Future: What Would Thomas Edison Be Doing Today?
-Sarah has also served as past Chairperson of the Edison Awards.
+An innovation process expert, Sarah works with organizations that want to bring innovation to the center of their business practices, accelerating growth and creating relevance.
+An award-winning speaker, Sarah was recently selected for the popular TEDx series, and her speech was captured in an ebook entitled, Inventing the Future: What Would Thomas Edison Be Doing Today?

 Sarah received a BA from Wellesley College, where she was named a Wellesley College Scholar.
 She also holds an MBA from the Amos Tuck School of Business at Dartmouth.
 She is the proud mother of 4 boys.

 Receive FREE insights on how you can develop an agile innovation culture today!